 HMI's educational facilities include a 10,000-square-foot, professional suite, containing 11 private hypnotherapy offices; clinic reception office; clinic waiting room; student services office admissions offices; financial aid office; business office; student lounge; four classrooms, one of which contains a video production facility; video post-production facility; multiple video/DVD library viewing stations; multiple management offices; bookstore; and separate male and female restrooms.
 HMI's facility was new as of February 1989 and was built to accommodate the handicapped.
-The clinic lobby and entrance are under 24-hour electronic surveillance.
-The school entrance, hallways and classrooms are under 24-hour electronic surveillance.
+The clinic lobby and entrance are under 24 hour electronic surveillance.
+The school entrance, hallways and classrooms are under 24 hour electronic surveillance.

-EDUCATIONAL AWARDS, TRANSCRIPTS, STUDENT RECORDS
+EDUCATIONAL AWARDS -TRANSCRIPTS - STUDENT RECORDS

-A Clinical Hypnotherapy diploma and transcript are issued for the completion of the entire course.
-Additional or replacement transcripts may be issued at the cost of \$25 each.
-Duplicate Certificates may be purchased for \$75.
-Official transcripts sent to an educational institute are at no charge.
+A Clinical Hypnotherapy diploma is issued for the completion of the entire course.
+Upon graduation, the student receives an official transcript.
+Additional or replacement transcripts and certificates may be issued at the cost of \$20 each.
+Any non-electronic transcripts (archived) are \$25.
 The institution retains a transcript permanently and maintains pertinent records for a period of 7 years from the student's date of completion or withdrawal.
 The institution maintains records relating to federal financial aid programs as provided by federal law.